TrungVuDang/phpdocker/readme.md

 - Copy ".env.example" to ".env" file
 - Update new ".env" file
   - "SOURCE_DIRECTORY": path to your projects folder, it would be map to ```/home/sail/www``` in container
+  - If you change DB_USERNAME and DB_PASSWORD, please update it in mysql/mysql-import.sh & mysql/mysql-backup.sh
 - Depend on what you need, there are 3 version, which provides:
   - ```docker-composer.mini.yml```: web server (nginx + php) & mariadb
   - ```docker-composer.laravel.yml```: web server (nginx + php), mariadb & redis